nishamuktewar/techtree/topics/interesting_list.md

   * DB theory meets new data structures (graphs, distributions, etc. how does ACID hold up?)
   * algorithmically generated music
   * algorithmic music understanding
+  * container shipping (major concern for e-commerce/global trade & production, and new models for small manufacturing)